Girls face more pressure to be a perfect teenager

 - Published

-Teenage girls sleep and exercise less than boys, and are three times as likely to report struggling with their mental health, a study suggests.
+Teenage girls get less sleep and exercise than boys, and are three times as likely to report struggling with their mental health.

 Young people worked with academics to devise a questionnaire for the BeeWell research project.

-It is thought to be the largest attempt to analyse young people's wellbeing in one region, and runs for three years.
+It's the largest attempt to capture the wellbeing of young people in one region, and will run over 3 years.

-Saint, who wants to be a scientist, dropped out of football because she had had enough of feeling unwelcome as the only girl.
+Saint, who wants to be a scientist, dropped out of football because she'd had enough of feeling unwelcome as the only girl.

-She said: "I think a lot of it today is about looking good for other people, being who other people expect you to be - the perfect girl.
-Especially today when lots of people are questioning who they are, and their identity."
+She told me 'I think a lot of it today is about looking good for other people, being who other people expect you to be, the perfect girl.
+Especially today when lots of people are questioning who they are, and their identity. '

-She said there was pressure to construct a life that looks busy, even if you don't have people you can talk to properly in reality.
+Online she added, there is pressure to construct a life that looks busy, even if you don't have people you can talk to properly in real life.

 Social media use was higher among girls, an average of 4.8 hours a day, and 46% reported not getting enough sleep.

-Across the city, Ruby, another Year 10 pupil, said confidence was an issue.

-"I think it's clear, it is more in women to struggle more.
-In my opinion boys can be cocky with the things they know and it puts other people down."
+Across the city Ruby, also year 10, said confidence was an issue 'I think it's clear, it is more in women to struggle more, In my opinion boys can be cocky with the things they know and it puts other people down. '

 So do boys feel they have more freedom?

-Two Year 8 boys told me they thought that was true, not least in sport because the choice for boys is wider.
+Two year 8 boys I spoke to told me they thought that was true, not least in sport because the choice for boys is wider.

-Saad said he thought boys had much more leeway to be "mischievous" and mess around.
+Saad said he thought boys had much more leeway to be 'mischIevious' and mess around.

 Overall a third of the teenagers reported being active for an hour a day, including just walking, but for girls that fell to just 26%.